proenterprise/yeenvoice/docs/invoice_design.rst

 Customize
 """""""""

-If you have design experience, you can customize the invoice exactly as you want, beyond the options provided by Invoice Ninja.
+If you have design experience, you can customize the invoice exactly as you want, beyond the options provided by Yeenvoice.
 To work on the invoice document, click the blue Customize button.
 You'll be redirected to the programming page, where you'll have the option of working on the invoice Content, Styles, Defaults, Margins, Header and Footer layout.
 Simply click on the relevant tab and work away.
 The design changes you make will be reflected in the sample PDF invoice on the right side of the page.

 To change the invoice design template, select the desired design from the drop down menu at the bottom left of the page.